emissary-ingress/emissary/docs/user-guide/getting-started.md

 ## 1. Deploying Ambassador

-To deploy Ambassador in your default namespace, first you need to check if Kubernetes has RBAC enabled, run:
+To deploy Ambassador in your default namespace, first you need to check if Kubernetes has RBAC enabled:

 ```shell
 kubectl cluster-info dump --namespace kube-system | grep authorization-mode